SuperSonicSites/WCC/content/_index.md

 testimonial4: "Marla Thirsk"
 testimonial4_desc: ""
 testimonial4_site: ""
-testimonial4__desc: "I am a recognized Artist here on the West Coast and I have always trusted my artwork for shipping across the island with West Coast Connect.
+testimonial4__desc: "I am a recognized Artist here on the West Coast and I have always trusted my artwork for shipping across the island with Westcoast Connect.
 They deliver in a timely fashion and are extremely courteous and professional, taking great care of my work.
 I recommend them without hesitation."

 testimonial5: "Bryce"